souzafcharles/Complete-Java-Object-Oriented-Programming-and-Projects/Section_P16_Functional_Programming_and_Lambda_Expressions/ProblemStatementExample06/README.md

 # Problem Statement Example 06 - Interface Implementation.

 **Instructions**: Assume a Product class with name and price attributes.
-Perform operations with Interface Funcional using Predicate (example with removeIf).
+From a list of products, removes from the list only those whose minimum price is 100.
+Perform operations with Interface Functional using Predicate (example with removeIf).

 ### Product Model